Sonjeet/no-debt-cs/articles/home-page.md

 <!-- Start Heading -->

+# No Debt Computer Science

 A CS degree from university has its benefits.
-But for those that want to learn at their own pace without spending a fortune, I've curated a list of reputable, free resources to learn CS for free.
+But for those that want to learn at their own pace without spending a fortune, I've curated a list of reputable resources to learn CS for free.

 <!-- End Heading -->

 <!-- Start Rationale -->

-# Rationale

 With respectable institutes like MIT, Harvard & co open sourcing their computer science material it's easier than ever to learn CS for free at your own pace.
 I've documented some of these resources in a structured fashion below but this is by no means a quick guide to become a computer scientist.
 These are demanding courses so put in the work pal.